 An artifact developer may create new complexTypes by extending the complexTypes in the standard schema, using the approaches specified in XML schema definition.
 For example, the CreateAction complexType can be extended to a new type called CreateActionForAcmeEHR.
 The latter type adds a field that can allow order items within an order set to be shown in specified colors, a feature supported in the Acme EHR.

-Extending Enumerations

-The standard schema provides a number of enumerations.
-These are in the enum sub-folder of the schema distribution.
-The enumerations can be extended by adding new items.
-However, existing items in an enumeration cannot be removed.
-New items are added to the enumeration by adding the values to the appropriate schema file in the ext sub-folder of the schema.
-For example, to add a new item, say “Revoked”, to the enumeration ArtifactLifeCycleEvent, edit the file artifactlifecycleeventext.xsd in the ext folder.
-Remove the restriction of the type ArtifactLifeCycleEventTypeExt on the ArtifactLifeCycleEventTypeCore.
-Now, to add the enumeration entry “Revoked”:

-<xs:enumeration value="Restored"/>

 Other Extensions and Modifications

 The following types of extensions are out of scope of this document: